mbrucki/gtm-templates/Server-Side Clients/Cross-linker Client/Cross-linker Client - Readme.md

 ## Overview

-This **Google Tag Manager (GTM) server-side client tag** is responsible for processing incoming requests from the client-side tag to facilitate **cross-domain tracking**.
+This Google Tag Manager (GTM) server-side client is responsible for processing incoming requests from the client-side tag to facilitate **cross-domain tracking**.
 It captures custom user IDs and UTM parameters, generating a script that modifies links on the page to include these tracking values.

 ## Features